 Your Next Steps:

 We have seen how increasing your review volume can dramatically benefit your business and lessen the negative impact of a TripAdvisor bad review and low-rated reviews on other platforms.
-Growing your review volume can be as simple as asking your guests to share their feedback, and there are many tools available to assist, such as TripAdvisor’s Review Express, which drive guests to one site, or business cards which can be designed to promote growth on several sites.
+Growing your review volume can be as simple as asking your guests to share their feedback, and there are many tools available to assist, such as TripAdvisor’s Review Express, which drives guests to one site, or business cards which can be designed to promote growth on several sites.
 Additionally, there are other tactics, such as providing management responses to online reviews, that have been proven to boost both review volume and ratings.

 At The Reputation Lab, we work with hotels and restaurants to facilitate a reputation management strategy aimed at increasing online visibility, engaging your customers, and converting more shoppers to future guests and revenue producers.
-If you are interested in learning how a reputation management strategy can benefit your business, we invite you to email us via our secure contact form to set up a no pressure consultation or call us at 855-979-6800.
+If you are interested in learning how a reputation management strategy can benefit your business, we invite you to email us via our secure contact form to set up a no-pressure consultation or call us at 855-979-6800.